Simple != cheap. Just FYI.

 Following in [John McMaster's footsteps], I hit the eBay to find a metallurgical microscope, a motorized XY stage, and a 20x planar apochromatic objective with long working distance.

-For the metallurgical microscope, I found this awesome [Olympus BH2 microscope] (US $1600 shipped).
-It is bolted to an optical breadboard, came with four objectives plus an objective adapter thing, and a bunch of other measurement things that I didn't really need.
+For the metallurgical microscope, I found this awesome [Olympus BHMJ microscope] (US $1600 shipped).
+It is important to get a BHMJ, which means that the head is clamped onto a 22mm shaft, allowing you to adjust the height of the head.
+You will also need the right illuminator, the [BH2 UMA].
+My microscope is bolted to an optical breadboard, came with four objectives plus an objective adapter thing ("Mitutoyo-to-RMS adapter"), and a bunch of other measurement things that I didn't really need.
 But it is awesome because I can add whatever I need to the base.

 At first, I found what seemed like the perfect XY stage.
 It was actually an XYZ stage made by Newport Klinger Micro-Controle.
 It uses variable reluctance stepper motors, which sucks because they are noisy and controllers are hard to come by.
 And when I got it, it turned out to be a YZ stage because the X axis was broken, and taking it apart is proving unreasonably difficult.